metacpan/metacpan-web/README.md

     ./git/setup.sh

-which causes `tidyall` to be run before each commit.
-You can manually run this with `tidyall path/to/file`
+which causes `precious` to be run before each commit.
+You can manually run this with `precious path/to/file`

 ## Local Configuration Changes